GianmariaRomano/Data-Science-Notes/First Year/First Semester/Fundamentals of Statistical Learning - Unit 1/README.md

 * **Semester:** First Year, First Semester.
 * **Exam Modality:** The exam will consist of:
   1. A two-part written exam covering Probability and Statistics topics, which is worth 65% of the final grade.

-    > [!TIP]
-    > It is possible to separate the written exam within the January-April sessions, but not during the June-November sessions.

   2. Some classworks, which are worth 35% of the final grade.
 * **Lecture Schedule:**
     * **Wednesdays:** 9:00-12:00 at Aula C, Building CU035.